DataDog/hiring-engineers/answers.md

 ![alt_text](https://github.com/stackparty/hiring-engineers/blob/master/datadog%20timeseries.png "my timeseries through api snapshot")

+### So What, Who Cares ?

+- API access allows quick deployment and useful for service providers or enterprises performing common tasks between BUs/Customers
+- Massive range of mathematical functions and features to be able to analyse data however someone wants
+- Complex features such as anomaly detection to spotting patterns and trends in data, to improve apps & deployments
+- Snaphots allow running commentary of particular events and for them to be captured

 ## Monitoring Data

 created the monitor, configured the alerts and used the flexible conditions to match the specification requested.